Ruger LCP II 22: Pocket Pistol Reviewed

 Let’s get down to brass tacks here.
 How accurate can a gun this small be?
 It might surprise you.
 I did make a little alteration to the gun’s sights.
 They are integrated into the slide, and you can’t swap them around; they are all black.
 I used a Birchwood Casey Paint Pen to paint the front sight red to make it easier to see and utilize.
 This made it easier to focus on and much faster to find between the rear sights.

-With that done, I went to the range with my wife, and we took turns throwing lead downrange.
-Our ammo was a mix of the cheap bulk stuff and some higher-end CCI and Federal Punch loads.
-We started at seven yards and began working our way backward.
-My wife is a bit of a newb to pistol shooting, and as you know, little pistols are tough to shoot.
-However, with just a little practice, she was ringing a 10-inch gong at 10 yards.
+My wife and I went to the range and shot our guns.
+We used a mix of cheap bulk ammo and some higher-quality CCI and Federal Punch loads.
+We started shooting from seven yards and then moved further back.
+My wife is new to pistol shooting, and small pistols are challenging to shoot.
+But with a little practice, she was hitting a 10-inch gong at 10 yards.

 I took it back to 25 yards and kept the gong swinging.
 On paper, it was possible to do a 10-10-10 drill and keep all ten rounds in the black zone…most of the time, and I did use all ten seconds to achieve this.
 It’s not as easy to shoot as a CZ-75, but it’s perfectly acceptable for self-defense shooting.